goody139/bachelor-thesis/README.md

 # bachelor-thesis
-This is the repository for the thesis ["Timing distributions of sequence elements for dendritic sequence processing"](./Thesis/Thesis_lgolla.pdf).
+This is the repository for the thesis ["Timing distributions of sequence elements for dendritic sequence processing"](./Thesis/Thesis_lgolla.pdf) containing related code and figures.
-It contains code for the experimental setup, Plotting Code, Modeling of Dendritic Branches and a naive classifier and all figures used in the thesis.
 The data of the results were too large to add them to Github so I uploaded them publicly available on [myshare](https://myshare.uni-osnabrueck.de/d/cdfafc7ce1b44167b049/).

 The following image provides an overview of the designed system.
 For a detailed description and theoretical background of the individual components, refer the [thesis](./Thesis/Thesis_lgolla.pdf).